-If the leotard has stains, treat before washing following the specific direction for each type of stain.
+If the leotard has stains, treat them before washing following the specific direction for each type of stain.
 For heavy body soil and perspiration, mix a solution of oxygen-based bleach (OxiClean, Clorox 2, Country Save Bleach, or Purex 2 Color Safe Bleach are brand names) and cool water following package directions.
 Soak the leotard at least two hours or up to overnight before washing as usual.

 The metallic threads used in leotards are more delicate than regular fibers.
 They can break and even tarnish during washing.
 Metallic designs should always be washed by hand with a gentle touch.
 Use a gentle detergent and no fabric softeners that can dull the threads.